lowlevel-1989/pokemmo-port/README.md

 ---

 ### 🎮 Login Without Keyboard Input (Testing)

-To avoid typing your username and password every time:
+If your device does not have a keyboard, you can try one of the following methods to log in:

+#### 🔧 Option 1: Connect a Keyboard for First Login

+Temporarily connect a physical keyboard (USB or Bluetooth), log in as usual, and make sure to check the **"Remember Me"** option.

+#### 📝 Option 2: Type Password in Username Field (thanks ddrsoul)

+Type your password in the **username** field, then **copy and paste** it into the password field.
+This allows you to use system copy/paste functions even without a keyboard.

+#### ✅ Option 3: Autologin Using Saved Credentials

-1. Log in on your PC with the **"Remember Me"** option checked.
+1. Log in on your PC with the **"Remember Me"** option enabled.
 2. This will generate a file at:
    `config/savedcredentials.properties`
-3. Copy that file to:
+3. Copy that file to your PortMaster device at:
    `/roms/ports/PokeMMO/config/`

-The game will now log in automatically when launched from PortMaster-compatible devices.
+The game will now automatically log in when launched on PortMaster-compatible devices.

 ---